When you’re looking at a welder for the home, garage or yard.

 By default the Hobart 130 will take 1lb and 2lb wire spools (4 inch spools).
 If you want to load larger 10lb spools (8 inch spools) you will need a spool adaptor which is an optional extra.

-I show you where you can source that below as well.
+You find out where to source that below as well.

 You get a dual groove quick change drive roll which allows you to change from flux core wire to solid wire easily.